Ditchcarbon

 Very high

 The carbon intensity of the energy grid powering a company's primary operations has a strong influence on its overall carbon footprint.
-Heidolph Instruments GmbH & Co.
-KG is headquartered in DE, which has a rank of medium, indicating medium grid carbon intensity.
+This request for Heidolph Instruments GmbH & Co.
+KG is in DE, which has a medium grid carbon intensity relative to other regions.

 Science Based Targets Initiative